HypeCheck

 Red Flags to Watch For

-• Soy lecithin may trigger reactions in people with severe soy allergies — check with your doctor if you have a soy allergy
+• Soy lecithin may trigger reactions in people with soy allergies, though most allergenic proteins are removed during processing — check with your doctor if you have a soy allergy.

-• No clinical trials were found in the provided data — any specific health claims made by manufacturers are unsupported by indexed research
+• No clinical trials were found in the provided data to support any specific health claim for this combination.

 Products Containing Beeswax and Soy Lecithin